ahaywood/Web-Interactivity-and-Engagement/chapter-5/index.md

 Well, in most design organizations you would take the wireframes and perform a critique of them, refine them, and repeat until you have a solid structure for the CSS specialists and the graphic designers to work with.
 Additionally, you would perform UI and UX testing and then further refine the structure.
 Additionally, the wireframes would be subject to change throughout the design process depending on changed circumstance.

-For our course though, we are going to use a more “self-intuition” method of choosing and refining wireframes.
-However, they are an important step in the design process - even if we aren’t going to test the wireframes for effectiveness.
+For our course though, we are going to use a more "self-intuition" method of choosing and refining wireframes.
+However, they are an important step in the design process - even if we aren't going to test the wireframes for effectiveness.

 #### Wireframing Resources